Quetzal-1-CubeSat-Team/quetzal1-flight-software/ADCS/README.md

 The directory is organized as follows:

-1. `src/`: contains the firmware programmed into the ADCS microcontroller.
+1. [src/ADCS/](./src/ADCS/): contains the firmware programmed into the ADCS microcontroller.
-3. `media/`: contains miscellaneous images that may be of use and serve as reference to the user.
+3. [media/](./media/): contains miscellaneous images that may be of use and serve as reference to the user.

+---
+:warning: Note that local library paths (*e.g.*, `src/ADC128D818/ADC128D818.h`) are used for the libraries included in the main sketch, to avoid compiling libraries that may be named the same within your own system.
+This has been tested to compile correctly with the Arduino IDE `1.8.13` and `2.0.0`.

+---

 ## Design of the ADCS I<sup>2</sup>C sensor network

 The ADCS carried the following I<sup>2</sup>C sensors to monitor the attitude (orientation) of the satellite:

-1. 1X [Bosch BNO055 Breakout Board from Adafruit](https://learn.adafruit.com/adafruit-bno055-absolute-orientation-sensor) - Inertial Measurement Unit (IMU)
+1. 1X [Adafruit Breakout Board for Bosch, Cat.
+No. BNO055](https://learn.adafruit.com/adafruit-bno055-absolute-orientation-sensor) - Inertial Measurement Unit (IMU)
 2. 2X [Texas Instruments, Cat.
 No. ADC128D818](https://www.ti.com/product/ADC128D818) - 8-channel, 12-bit Analog-to-Digital Converters (ADC)
     * Each ADC was connected to 6X sun sensors ([Vishay, Cat.
 No. TEMD6010FX01](https://www.vishay.com/en/product/81308/))
 3. 1X [Texas Instruments, Cat.
 No. TMP100](https://www.ti.com/product/TMP100) - Temperature Sensor with I<sup>2</sup>C Interface